grange85/ahfow-www/_posts/2004/2004-12-01-a-first-track-from-damon-naomi-s-next-album.markdown

 - damon & naomi
 tags: []
 ---
 <p>UK music magazine Wire has a double CD, Wire Tapper 12, stuck on the front of the December issue.
-The CD includes the first available track, Beautiful Close Double, from Damon &amp; Naomi's forthcoming album.
-The Earth is Blue will be released on Damon &amp; Naomi's own 20/20/20 label in February.sources:http://www.damonandnaomi.comhttp://www.thewire.co.uk</p>
+The CD includes the first available track, Beautiful Close Double, from Damon & Naomi's forthcoming album.
+The Earth is Blue will be released on Damon & Naomi's own 20/20/20 label in February.sources:http://www.damonandnaomi.comhttp://www.thewire.co.uk</p>